Alexis-Marion/Bioluminescence-Diversification-Sharks/README.md

 **3**: Phylogenetic comparative analyses

-<p align="justify"> All data used to perform each analyses are deposited on this repository </p>
+<p align="justify"> All data used to perform each analysis are deposited on this repository </p>

 ## 1 Bayesian estimation of deep-time diversification with PyRate